gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

                 );
               } catch {
                 // The `setAll` method was called from a Server Component.
-                // This can be ignored if you have middleware refreshing
+                // This can be ignored if you have middleware refreshing user sessions.
-                // user sessions.
               }
             },
             remove(name: string, options: CookieOptions) { // Ensure remove is also handled try {
-                cookieStore.set(name, '', options); // Common way to remove by setting empty value } catch {
+                cookieStore.set(name, '', { ...options, path: '/' }); // Common way to remove
+              } catch {
                 // Same as setAll, ignore if called from Server Component and middleware handles it }